 Summer Camp is much more than a one-week experience, it's a lifestyle!

 Check this page often to keep informed on exciting news & upcoming events from your favorite T1D Camp!

 6 July 2016Diabetes Family Conference

-Camp Setebaid's Diabetes Family Conference will be in April.
-For program description and speaker bios, check out the Diabetes Family Conference page.
+Good news!
+Camp Setebaid's Diabetes Family Conference will be held April 28th.
+For program descriptions and speaker bios, check out the Diabetes Family Conference page.

 13 July 2016Setebaid Walk

 Thank you to everyone who supported our walk for diabetes camp!
 Together, you raised more than $7,500 dollars!!!!

 Still looking to help camp?
 Visit http://setebaidwalk.org/ to learn how.